gardehal/argumentor/README.md

 ## TODO

-- when giving named argument thats wrong, command should still hit and return valid + errors,
-- example inputs F and G
+- named + position args clash
+- make list for invalid inputs?
+    - named arguments thats not in alias can be added as positional arguments eg. hg:2 (attempt at height alias), cant filter out in case other valid input has "some text: xyz"
+    - with list, these values can be filtered out in positional parse
+- tostring on result runs validation again??? some debug prints runs twice, once before all, and once after prints after return, before tostring prints
 - make egg stuff
 - publish pip
-- tostring on result runs validation again??? some debug prints runs twice, once before all, and once after prints after return, before tostring prints